chungers/infrakit/docs/content/deploy.md

 #### Manager nodes

-Once you've deployed Docker on GCP with the cli, you will see instructions on how to connect to a manager.
+Once you've deployed Docker on GCP with the CLI, instructions on how to connect to a manager will be printed.
 It will be something like:

 ```
 OUTPUTS     VALUE